Judgment Collection Case Law in Florida

 Pre-Judgment Limits: Grupo Mexicano v.
 Alliance Bond Fund

-Justice Scalia’s majority opinion held that federal equity jurisdiction, inherited from the English Court of Chancery, did not include the power to freeze assets before judgment.
-An unsecured creditor has no property interest in the debtor’s assets until a judgment establishes the debt.
-The requirement that a creditor first obtain a judgment is a fundamental protection in debtor-creditor law.
+Justice Scalia’s majority opinion traced federal equity jurisdiction back to the English Court of Chancery.
+That historical jurisdiction did not include the power to freeze assets before a judgment established the debt.
+An unsecured creditor has no property interest in the debtor’s assets until a court says money is owed.
+The requirement that a creditor first obtain a judgment before pursuing assets is a foundational principle of debtor-creditor law.

-The practical effect for asset protection is that the pre-judgment period (between a claim arising and a judgment being entered) is when debtors retain full control of their property.
-Florida state courts may authorize certain pre-judgment remedies under their own statutes, but the federal baseline remains.
-Once a judgment exists, the court’s enforcement power expands dramatically.
+The practical consequence for asset protection planning is that the window between a claim arising and a judgment being entered is when the debtor retains full control of property.
+Florida state courts may authorize limited pre-judgment remedies under their own statutes, but the federal baseline from Grupo Mexicano remains.
+Once a judgment exists, the court’s enforcement power expands to include asset freezes, garnishment, and proceedings supplementary.

-Florida Statute § 56.29 gives judgment creditors access to proceedings supplementary, the most powerful post-judgment collection tool in the state.
-Proceedings supplementary operate within the original case.
-The court has broad authority to reach transferred assets, order turnover, and enter money judgments against transferees, all without filing a new lawsuit.
+Proceedings supplementary under Florida law give judgment creditors the most powerful post-judgment collection tool in the state.
+The creditor initiates proceedings within the original case.
+The court has broad authority to reach transferred assets, order turnover, and enter money judgments against transferees without the creditor filing a new lawsuit.
+Proceedings supplementary operate as an extension of the case that produced the original judgment.

 Third-Party Reach and Fraudulent Transfer Powers

-Section 56.29(3) creates a presumption that personal property transfers made within one year before service are fraudulent if the recipient is the debtor’s spouse, relative, or someone on “confidential terms” with the debtor.
+Personal property transfers to insiders carry a presumption of fraud if they occurred within one year before the creditor served proceedings supplementary.
+Insiders include the debtor’s spouse, relatives, and anyone on “confidential terms” with the debtor.
 The burden shifts to the debtor to prove the transfer was legitimate.
 If the court finds a transfer was made to hinder, delay, or defraud creditors, it can void the transfer and direct the sheriff to seize the property.

-Section 56.29(9) extends this power further.
-The court can entertain fraudulent transfer claims under Chapter 726 (Florida’s Uniform Voidable Transactions Act) within proceedings supplementary and enter money judgments against any transferee, including one who no longer holds the property.
+A separate provision allows the court to hear fraudulent transfer claims under Chapter 726 (Florida’s Uniform Voidable Transactions Act) within proceedings supplementary.
+The court can enter money judgments against any transferee, including one who no longer holds the property.
 The creditor initiates these claims through a supplemental complaint served under the regular rules of civil procedure.

 McGregor v.
 Fowler White Burnett and Rosenberg v.
 U.S. Bank

-Two recent appellate decisions created a conflict over how far § 56.29 reaches.
+Two appellate decisions created a direct conflict over how far proceedings supplementary can reach.
 In McGregor v.
 Fowler White Burnett, P.A., 332 So.
 3d 481 (Fla.
 4th DCA 2021), the Fourth District read the statute narrowly.
-The court held that certain claims against transferees required independent standing under Chapter 726, limiting what creditors could recover through proceedings supplementary alone.
+That court held that monetary judgments against transferees are generally unavailable, that fraudulent transfer claims are subject to Chapter 726’s strict limitation periods, and that the statute only covers tangible personal property a sheriff can immediately seize.
+Under this interpretation, a debtor who successfully hid assets for a few years could permanently defeat collection.

 Saadi v.
 Maroun: The Pending Certified Question

 The Eleventh Circuit certified several questions to the Florida Supreme Court in Saadi v.
 Maroun, 157 F.4th 1353 (11th Cir.
-2025).
-The certified questions ask whether a judgment creditor can obtain a money judgment directly against a transferee under § 56.29(3) and whether fraudulently transferred funds must remain identifiable to be recoverable.
-The court also asked whether the 2014 amendments imposed Chapter 726 limitation periods on proceedings supplementary claims.
+2025), asking the court to resolve the McGregor–Rosenberg split.
+The certified questions ask whether a judgment creditor can obtain a money judgment directly against a transferee and whether fraudulently transferred funds must remain identifiable to be recoverable.
+The court also asked whether the 2014 amendments imposed Chapter 726 limitation periods on proceedings supplementary claims and whether equitable tolling applies when the debtor conceals assets or disappears.

-Section 56.29(5) strips the ordinary privilege against self-incrimination during proceedings supplementary examinations.
+Florida law strips the ordinary Fifth Amendment privilege during proceedings supplementary examinations.
 A debtor cannot refuse to answer questions on the ground that the answer would reveal participation in a fraudulent transfer or a conveyance designed to defeat creditors.
-The tradeoff: answers given in proceedings supplementary cannot be used against the debtor in a criminal proceeding.
+The tradeoff is that answers given during proceedings supplementary cannot be used against the debtor in a criminal proceeding.
+This immunity provision makes proceedings supplementary one of the few civil contexts where a debtor cannot invoke the privilege to avoid disclosing asset movements.

 Post-Judgment Discovery and Debtor Examination

-The § 56.30 examination differs from the fact information sheet required under Florida Rule of Civil Procedure 1.977.
-The court can order the debtor to complete that sheet within 45 days of the judgment.
+Florida courts have three overlapping mechanisms to force a judgment debtor to reveal financial information.
+The first is the fact information sheet required by Florida Rule 1.977.
+The court can order the debtor to complete it within 45 days after judgment.
 The fact information sheet requires sworn disclosure of bank accounts, real property, vehicles, income sources, and other assets.
-Failure to complete it can result in contempt proceedings.

 Judgment Liens and the 2023 Improvement Act

-Florida’s judgment lien statute, § 55.202, was significantly expanded by the Judgment Lien Improvement Act, which took effect on July 1, 2023.
+Florida’s judgment lien law expanded substantially when the Judgment Lien Improvement Act took effect on July 1, 2023.
 Before the amendment, judgment liens could attach only to tangible personal property.
-Intangible assets like payment intangibles, accounts receivable, and the right to receive rents or royalties were beyond the lien’s reach.
+Intangible assets—payment intangibles, accounts receivable, the right to receive rents or royalties—were beyond a judgment lien’s reach.

-The Act protects existing secured creditors.
-Pre-existing, perfected security interests retain priority over judgment liens.
+The Act protects existing secured creditors by preserving the priority of pre-existing perfected security interests.
 An account debtor (the person who owes money to the judgment debtor) can continue paying the judgment debtor directly until served with a complaint or petition from the judgment creditor.
-But once served, the account debtor must comply with any final order directing payment to the creditor.
+Once served, the account debtor must comply with any final order directing payment to the creditor.

 Domestication of Foreign Judgments

-A creditor holding a judgment from another state can enforce it in Florida through the Florida Enforcement of Foreign Judgments Act (FEFJA), §§ 55.501–55.509.
-The process requires recording a certified copy of the foreign judgment with the clerk of the circuit court, along with an affidavit containing the debtor’s identifying information.
-Once recorded, the foreign judgment has the same effect as a Florida judgment.
+A creditor holding a money judgment from another state can enforce that judgment in Florida through the Florida Enforcement of Foreign Judgments Act (FEFJA).
+The process requires recording a certified copy of the foreign judgment with the clerk of the circuit court along with an affidavit containing the debtor’s identifying information.
+Once recorded, the foreign judgment carries the same enforcement power as a Florida judgment.

 No execution or enforcement can begin until 30 days after the clerk mails notice to the judgment debtor.
-During that window, the debtor can file an action contesting domestication.
+During that window, the debtor can contest domestication.
 Common defenses include challenging the foreign court’s jurisdiction, raising due process objections, and arguing that the judgment was obtained through fraud.

-Florida applies its own 20-year limitations period to domesticated foreign judgments under § 55.081, regardless of shorter deadlines in the issuing state.
+Florida applies its own 20-year limitations period to domesticated judgments under the enforcement statute, regardless of shorter deadlines in the issuing state.
 The Fifth DCA confirmed this principle in Le Credit Lyonnais, S.A. v.
 Nadd, 741 So.
 2d 1165 (Fla.
 5th DCA 1999).
-A creditor whose judgment would expire in five years under the issuing state’s law can record it in Florida and enforce it for 20 years.
+A creditor whose judgment would expire in five years under the issuing state’s law can record it in Florida and enforce it for two decades.

 This rule is one reason creditors pursue debtors who relocate to Florida.
-The state’s generous exemptions—unlimited homestead, protected retirement accounts, tenants by the entirety immunity—attract debtors, but the 20-year enforcement window and broad proceedings supplementary powers give creditors time and tools to collect.
+The state’s generous exemptions attract debtors, but the 20-year enforcement window and broad proceedings supplementary powers give creditors time and tools to collect.

 Enforcement Against Foreign Assets: Sargeant Through Shim

 In Sargeant v.
 Al-Saleh, 137 So.
 3d 432 (Fla.
 4th DCA 2014), the Fourth District held that a Florida court could not order a judgment debtor to turn over stock certificates in foreign corporations located in the Bahamas, Jordan, and other countries.
-The court reasoned that Florida courts lack in rem jurisdiction over foreign property, and expressed concern that allowing turnover orders for foreign assets would eviscerate the domestication of foreign judgment statutes.
+The court reasoned that Florida courts lack jurisdiction over foreign property and worried that allowing turnover orders for foreign assets would effectively override the domestication-of-judgment process.

 The First District disagreed in Schanck v.
 Gayhart, 245 So.
 3d 970 (Fla.
-1st DCA 2018), where Alper Law served as co-counsel.
-The court held that § 678.1121(5) authorizes cancellation and reissuance of membership certificates regardless of where the originals are located.
-This killed the strategy of moving certificates to foreign jurisdictions to evade collection.
+1st DCA 2018), a case where Alper Law served as co-counsel.
+That court held that the relevant UCC provision authorizes cancellation and reissuance of membership certificates regardless of where the originals are located.
+The decision eliminated the strategy of moving certificates to foreign jurisdictions to evade collection.

-The Florida Supreme Court resolved the conflict unanimously in Shim v.
+The conflict between Sargeant and Schanck was joined by the Fifth District’s reversal of a trial court in what became Shim v.
 Buechel, No. SC21-249 (Fla.
 May 26, 2022).
-Section 56.29(6), the Court held, authorizes a trial court to order a debtor to act on assets located anywhere in the world, provided the court has personal jurisdiction over the debtor.
+The Florida Supreme Court resolved the issue unanimously: Florida courts can order a debtor to act on assets located anywhere in the world, provided the court has personal jurisdiction over the debtor.
 The Court formally disapproved Sargeant.
-The debtor in Shim held approximately $4 million in a safe at his home in South Korea; the court ordered turnover.
+The debtor in Shim v.
+Buechel held approximately $4 million in a safe at his home in South Korea.
+The court ordered turnover.

-The Shim decision confirmed that the court’s order operates against the debtor, not the property.
+The Shim decision confirmed that a Florida court’s enforcement order operates against the debtor, not the property.
 Compliance is enforced through contempt—a penalty directed at the person.
-Any asset that the debtor personally holds or controls is reachable regardless of location.
+Any asset the debtor personally holds or controls is reachable regardless of where it sits geographically.

 Involuntary Bankruptcy as a Collection Strategy

-Creditors sometimes use involuntary bankruptcy under 11 U.S.C. § 303 when a debtor refuses to pay.
-Filing an involuntary petition activates the bankruptcy trustee’s broad powers to marshal assets.
-But a bad faith petition exposes the creditor to significant sanctions.
+Creditors sometimes file involuntary bankruptcy petitions under federal law when a debtor refuses to pay, activating the bankruptcy trustee’s broad powers to marshal assets.
+A bad-faith petition, however, exposes the creditor to severe sanctions.

 These cases establish that involuntary bankruptcy is a high-risk strategy.
 If the debtor has twelve or more creditors, three must join the petition with aggregate claims meeting the statutory minimum.
 If the petition fails and bad faith is found, the sanctions can dwarf the original judgment.